How to Pre-Qualify for a Personal Loan Like a Boss

 Maybe you are about to start a little bakery stall at your local farmer’s market, and you need some start-up capital?
 Or maybe… you just live in 2019, and the world is a pretty tough place, especially job-wise.

 The truth is, there are infinite reasons you might need some cash.

-If any of this sound familiar, you might have thought about taking out a personal loan.
+If any of this sound familiar, you might have thought about taking out a signature installment loan.
 On the surface, you may not see the logic in taking out a personal loan, but it may be a step in the right direction for getting a better handle on your financial situation this year.

-A personal loan is a money borrowed from a credit union, online lender, or even your local bank for a variety of reasons.
+A personal loan is money borrowed from a credit union, online lender, or even your local bank for a variety of reasons.

 As loans go, it is much safer than some short-term loans because you're not going to pay through the nose for interest rates.
 Generally, they run with terms of 2-5 years and interest rates from 7%-36% APR depending on your credit score.

 The terms often beat consolidating to a credit card unless you qualify for a great promotion.
-Personal loans are considered “unsecured” which means you offer up no collateral to insure the loan – no putting your car or something else of value in your life on the line.
+Personal loans are considered “unsecured” which means you offer up no collateral to ensure the loan – no putting your car or something else of value in your life on the line.

 While secured loans cost less, with this kind of loan, you don’t risk repossession if something should go awry.

 If this keeps sounding better and better to you or you’ve already done some research into personal loans and like what you’ve seen, you might be tempted to jump right in and apply for some personal loans but that would be a mistake.